strontic/strontic.github.io/xcyclopedia/library/rasdial.exe-6E92C10F5EEC17D4D67A23609D340679.md

 ## Possible Misuse

 *The following table contains possible examples of `rasdial.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `rasdial.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --